Inkering/CozyPad/reports/update.md

 * WiFi or Bluetooth pairing ability

 ## What We've Done
 So far, we've manufactured the electronics and mechanics of the device, and we've built a simple demo program which fulfills the MVP we sought to make.
 ![photo of the keyboard in use](../process-photos/demo1.jpg)

 ## What's Next
 The next step will be to improve our code quality, reach for some stretch goals, and to create additional control layers for the key pad.

+### Sam's Next Steps

+### Dieter's Next Steps
+I'm going to work on the efficiency of data structures and matrix scanning for the cozypad, focused on optimizing debounce time, etc.

 ## Learning Goals
 ### Sam